Construction of sequences with high nonlinear complexity from a generalization of the Hermitian function field: Introduction

 If we allow the total degree of the polynomial $f$ to be at most $k$ a similar nonlinear complexity $L^{(k)}(\mathbf{t}_n)$ can be found, see Definition $\ref{order nonlinear 2}$.

-In this paper we focus on the construction of sequences with large nonlinear complexity.
-Recently, constructions of sequences from function fields with high nonlinear complexity arose in work of H. Niederreiter and C. Xing \cite{NX}; Y. Luo, C. Xing, and L. You \cite{YXY}; and O. Geil, F. \"Ozbudak and D. Ruano \cite{GOR}.
-In \cite{YXY} the authors construct sequences over $\fq$ using the rational and cyclotomic function fields.
-In \cite{NX, GOR} the authors work over the Hermitian function field $\cH$ to construct sequences over $\fqs$ with large nonlinear complexity.
-Both constructions make use of the action of a certain subgroup of the authomorphism group of the function field on the $\fqs$-rational places on $\cH$ and certain functions with poles only in two rational places $P_1, P_2$ of small degree.
-A careful study on the pairs in the Weierstrass semigroup
+In this paper, we focus on constructing sequences with large nonlinear complexity.
+Recently, constructions of sequences from function fields with high nonlinear complexity arose in the work of Niederreiter and Xing \cite{NX}; Luo, Xing, and You \cite{YXY}; and Geil, \"Ozbudak and Ruano \cite{GOR}.
+In \cite{YXY}, the authors construct sequences over $\fq$ using the rational and cyclotomic function fields.
+In \cite{NX, GOR}, the authors work over the Hermitian function field $\cH$ to construct sequences over $\fqs$ of length $(q-1)(q^2-1)$ with large nonlinear complexity.
+Both constructions rely on the action of a large cyclic subgroup of the automorphism group $Aut(\cH)$ of the function field $\cH$ on the $\fqs$-rational places of $\cH$.
+The results in $\cite[\mbox{Theorems } 1, 2]{GOR}$ improve the bounds on the nonlinear complexities given in $\cite[\mbox{Theorems } 3, 4]{NX}$.

-allows to obtain functions to construct sequences $\mathbf{t}_n$ with some improvements on the nonlinear complexities $N^{(k)}(\mathbf{t}_n)$ and $L^{(k)}(\mathbf{t}_n)$.
-The results in $\cite[\mbox{Theorems } 1, 2]{GOR}$ improve the bounds in $\cite[\mbox{Theorems } 3, 4]{NX}$: the lower bound for $N^{(k)}(\mathbf{t}_n)$ for all the parameters and, for some range of the parameters, also improve the lower bound on $L^{(k)}(\mathbf{t}_n)$.
-It is worth mentioning that the theory of Weierstrass semigroups in more than one point has attracted attention in the last years for applications also in Coding Theory, many results on generators and full characterization, for special types of function fields and certain sequences of rational points, can be found in the literature, see \cite{BQZ, CT, gretchen1,YH} and references therein.